 Mild poisoning causes nausea, vomiting, diarrhoea and abdominal pain.
 Severe poisoning may rapidly advance to shock, convulsions and death.

-Mild exposure can cause coughing, choking; severe exposure may lead to breathing difficulties, muscle spasms, convulsions and death.
+Mild exposure can cause coughing and/or choking.
+Severe exposure may lead to breathing difficulties, muscle spasms, convulsions and death.

 3. Risk management

 At a concentration of 0.1% or greater, HF is a hazardous substance under the Occupational Health and Safety (Hazardous Substances) Regulations 1999.
 HF is also classified as a dangerous good (Class 8, Subsidiary risk 6.1) and a scheduled poison (Schedule 5, 6 or 7, depending on concentration).
 Each department/unit is responsible for completing a risk assessment of any task involving work with solutions containing HF using the Risk management program (pdf 385kb).
 Where there is doubt about the potential for exposure, contact OH&S for assistance.

 Anyone using HF must be trained in its use and a second person must be in attendance, aware of the use of HF and be prepared to assist in the event of an emergency.
 Training in the use of HF is provided by OH&S.